Belgian passport: Physical appearance

 Belgian passports use the standard EU design and are usually burgundy.

 The front cover is emblazoned with the Belgian lesser coat of arms.

 Text on the front cover is printed in four languages (from top to bottom): French, Dutch, German and English.

-The sequence of the first three languages varies according to the lingual community of the bearer (either Dutch-French-German, French-Dutch-German or German-French-Dutch).
+The sequence of the first three languages varies according to the linguistic community of the bearer (either Dutch-French-German, French-Dutch-German or German-French-Dutch).